KristofferC/KristofferC.github.io/content/post/vectorization_performance_study.md

 Rewriting code that is written in a "vectorized" form can sometimes be beneficial if you see that the code is allocating a lot of memory and the time spent garbage collecting is significant.

+## Edits:

+Removed a section that suggested taking away `collect` from the `values` variable.
+Since we are indexing directly into `values` it turns out that using an iterator is slightly slower (10%) than using a `Vector`.
+Thanks to [Simon Danisch](https://github.com/SimonDanisch)